 HIPAA requires that healthcare organizations and business associates safely manage who has the privilege and/or right to access, change, or distribute sensitive health data.
-Access to PHI should be limited to only the amount of information necessary to perform a job.
+Therefore, access to PHI should be limited to only the amount of information necessary to perform a job.

-Unique User IDs: PHI must be accessed by someone with a unique user identification name or number that can be tracked.
+PHI must be accessed by someone with a unique user identification name or number that can be tracked.
 This allows covered entities to hold authorized users accountable for their activity while logged into a system containing PHI.
-Secure text messaging programs require authorized users to use a unique ID to access, send, and receive any HIPAA compliant text.
+Secure text messaging programs require authorized users to use a unique ID to access, send, and receive any HIPAA-compliant text.

-Emergency Access Procedures: In the event of an emergency, covered entities must have operational workflows to access PHI.
-These should take into consideration what kind of emergencies may require urgent access and who should be granted rights to access PHI in emergency scenarios.
+In an emergency, covered entities must have operational workflows to access PHI.
+These should consider what kind of emergencies may require urgent access and who should be granted rights to access PHI in emergency scenarios.

-Automatic Logoff: Any software containing or integrated with PHI, including a secure text messaging platform, must automatically log users off after a predetermined time of inactivity.
-This ensures no one who is unauthorized can access PHI via text messages on someone else’s device while it’s still open.
+Any software containing or integrated with PHI, including a secure text messaging platform, must automatically log users off after a predetermined time of inactivity.
+This ensures no unauthorized access to PHI via text messages on someone else’s device while it’s still open.

-Messaging Encryption: To prevent unauthorized access to PHI (or text messages), secure text messaging must be encrypted.
+Secure text messaging must be encrypted to prevent unauthorized access to PHI (or text messages).
 This makes it unreadable by anyone who has not been granted permission to access it, especially if a device is stolen or lost.
 When securely texting PHI to another user in the same organization from a mobile device or organizational computer, both the sender and receiver must meet the encryption requirements for a PHI-containing message in transit and at rest.

-The HIPAA Security Rule requires that covered entities and their business associates implement comprehensive audit controls and reporting procedures to document and review activity related to the use of PHI.
-This allows them to analyze, identify, and mitigate any risks that may surface in the technical infrastructure and software security of PHI-related technology.
-The HIPAA rule applies to any secure text messaging platform that sends messages, stores, or manages protected health information on organizational or personal computers, including mobile devices.
-It is up to the covered entity to determine what audit controls are reasonable and appropriate to protect patient data while messaging.
+The HIPAA Security Rule requires that covered entities and their business associates implement comprehensive audit controls and reporting procedures to document and review activity related to using PHI.
+This allows them to analyze, identify, and mitigate any risks in PHI-related technology’s technical infrastructure and software security.
+The HIPAA rule applies to any secure text messaging platform that sends messages, stores or manages protected health information on organizational or personal computers, including mobile devices.
+Therefore, it is up to the covered entity to determine what audit controls are reasonable and appropriate to protect patient data while messaging.

 3. Ensure PHI is not improperly changed or destroyed during texting.

-Maintaining the integrity of sensitive health information is important, which is why HIPAA states that PHI must not be “altered or destroyed in an unauthorized manner”.
+Maintaining the integrity of sensitive health information is essential, which is why HIPAA states that PHI must not be “altered or destroyed in an unauthorized manner.”
 If patient information is accidentally or intentionally changed by human error or an information system failure, the integrity of the data is compromised.

 The HIPAA Security Rule requires covered entities to establish safeguards to ensure the integrity of PHI through security processes or functions.
-In regards to secure HIPAA compliant texting, there must be technical safeguards in place to verify that data integrity is not at risk of being compromised when it’s distributed via secure messaging.
+For example, regarding secure HIPAA-compliant texting, technical safeguards must be in place to verify that data integrity is not at risk of being compromised when distributed via secure messaging.

 4. Provide proof of identity before sending and receiving messages.

-In compliance with HIPAA, all users who access PHI must be able to prove that they are who they say they are by authenticating their identity.
-A secure text messaging program can comply with this rule by requiring users to login with something unique to them.
+All users who access PHI must authenticate their identity.
+A secure text messaging program can comply with this rule by requiring users to log in with something unique to them.
 A user is authenticated when the unique credentials match what is stored in the system.
-Methods of authentication in compliance with HIPAA may include a:
+Methods of authentication in compliance with HIPAA may include: